clewis53/CaeleyLewis-CaseStudy-CountryClub/README.md

-# CaeleyLewis-CaseStudy-CountryClub
+# Country Club

- Solutions to the Country Club case study
+SQL based solution to provide a country club information about this use of its facilities by its guests